joeroe/joeroe.github.io/_posts/2026-08-03-archaeological-information-systems.md

 ### ArcheoBase

 [ArcheoBase](https://archeobase.org/) is a cloud-based SaaS platform developed by the Swiss company [AnalyticBase Sàrl](https://archeobase.org/).
-It covers the full chain of archaeological information processing through modular sub-applications: Archeo Entry (data input), Archeo Analysis, Archeo Publication, Archeo View (public dissemination), Archeo Forum (community), and Archeo Archive.
+It covers the full chain of archaeological information processing through modular sub-applications and a mobile app for field recording.
-Available in multiple European languages, it is priced at 23 CHF per user per month and offers a mobile app for field recording.
+Available in multiple European languages, it is priced at 23 CHF per user per month with discounts for larger institutions.
+For universities, AnalyticBase offer an academic plan where students can receive free access so long as faculty have a license.

 ArcheoBase is the most full-featured and polished archaeological information system currently available, with an impressive range of features and a modern and professional user interface.
+It is also one of the few available multilingual systems.
 However its cloud-based architecture does not appear to permit offline recording, which is a significant limitation for archaeologists working in remote locations.
-Additionally, the pricing model does not work well in a research context, where fieldwork is seasonal and typically involves large numbers of temporary staff.
+The annual pricing model does not work well in a research context, where fieldwork is seasonal and typically involves large numbers of temporary staff, and will likely be too expensive for many higher education institutions (though the academic plan alleviates this concern in an educational setting).
-The developers have indicated they are introducing a new pricing plan specifically for universities, which may address this concern if implemented at a level accessible to academic institutions.
+It also raises the concern of vendor lock-in for institutions with long-term projects and/or a commitment to open source.

 ### Diggit